 “[My father] he said, ‘I’d like to see you make something of yourself,’” so he sent Charles to Minnesota where his aunt and grandmother lived to get a better education.
 “My grandmother and I were close… She was a big, heavy-set, dark lady who was…extremely bright but never had a lot of education, which was the case in my family.”

 His mother went as far as the eighth grade, and his father, fifth grade.
 “The reason my aunt moved, she had a husband who ‘went for bad.’”
 He was an outlaw.
 “He had a gun and a knife, and he could pull his knife out, open, ready to cut your throat in a second; he was that good.”

 His uncle had a disagreement with the police in Jasper, and Crutchfield’s father urged him to leave town.
 They moved to a duplex in North Minneapolis on 12th and Girard in June of 1955, and in 1956, Crutchfield moved there as well.

 But when he got to North High School, he was academically behind.
 “These kids studied.
 They took books home in book satchels.
 I had never studied in my life… I had to kind of hustle first quarter at North.
 First quarter, I think I got a C+.
 I was really upset.”

 He wrote a letter to the University asking them to consider him as a resident student, though his parents lived in Alabama and he had only been in Minnesota one year.
-The University accepted his request, and after two years at the University of Minnesota he was encouraged by his teacher to apply to med school early.
+The University accepted his request, and after two years at the University of Minnesota, he was encouraged by his teacher to apply to medical school early.

 “I applied in my third year of pre-med and they accepted me.
 So I was able to get into medical school when I was 19 years old and graduated at 23 as the youngest male in the class.”